-During the year ended April 30, 2023, the Company acquired a 100% interest in the DeStaffany lithium property.
+Prior to the sale to Li-FT the Company held a 100% interest in the DeStaffany lithium property.
 Under the terms of an agreement dated January 25, 2023 the Company acquired its interest from Panarc Resources Ltd. ("Panarc") for the reimbursement of staking costs of \$18,000 (paid) and 50,000 shares of the Company issued at a fair value of \$32,500.
 Panarc retains a 2% net smelter return royalty on future metal production from the property.
 One-half of the royalty can be purchased at any time for \$2 million.
-During the year ended April 30, 2024, the Company posted a security deposit of \$47,366 in relation to a land use permit for the property.
+In conjunction with the sale of the property the Company is to be reimbursed for the \$47,366 security deposit transferred.